(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 "Let her go…"

-"For my sake, pardon Lady Karura her failure."
+"For my sake, please pardon Lady Karura her failure."

 "I know exactly what I'm doing!"

-She finally pulls back, sudden recognition in her own eyes, mouth dropping open as a man at the counter gives a wolf whistle and woman at the next table takes a picture with her cell phone.
+She finally pulls back, sudden recognition in her own eyes, mouth dropping open as a man at the counter gives a wolf whistle and woman at the next table takes a picture with her phone.
+Then she beams like the sun, a bright white smile so full of happiness and love that it takes his breath away for a moment, but he regains it as she closes her eyes and take in a deep breath.

 He kisses her then, as he's wanted to for who knows how long, and she throws her arms around him and returns it, happy tears streaming down her face.
-When they finally break apart for air, he takes a deep breath and confesses, "Karura, I should have told you then, but –"
+When they finally break apart for air, he stokes her hair as he confesses, "Karura, I should have told you then, but –"

-"Good," he murmurs, pleased by this like nothing else in this life or the last one, "because I'm never letting you go again."
+"Good," he murmurs, pleased by this like nothing else in this life or the last one, "because I'm never letting you go again, little bird."